-Operating expenses of Europa SPV largely represent the type of costs that BOF records under Administrative expenses in its consolidated financial statements.
-They consist mainly of fees paid to the Management Company (effective before the acquisition by BOF) and external consultants.
+Operating expenses of Europa SPV largely represent the type of costs that the Fund records under Administrative expenses in its consolidated financial statements.
+They consist mainly of fees paid to a management company (effective before the acquisition by BOF) and external consultants.
 The split is provided in the following table.

-Table 45: Breakdown of cost of sales by type, EUR thousand
+Table 48: Breakdown of cost of sales by type, EUR thousand